isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 As the High Availability hook library is an HTTPS client, there is no ``cert-required`` parameter in this hook configuration.
-This parameter can be set in Control Agent to require and verify client certificate in Client-Server communication.
-It does not affect communication between HA peers at the client side, see below for the server side.
+This parameter can be set in the Control Agent to require and verify a client certificate in client-server communication.
+It does not affect communication between HA peers at the client side; see below for information on the server side.

-Before Kea 2.1.7 using HTTPS in HA setup requires use of Control Agent on all peers.
+Before Kea 2.1.7 using HTTPS in the HA setup required use of the Control Agent on all peers.
 (See :ref:`tls` for Control Agent TLS configuration).

 Since Kea 2.1.7 the HTTPS server side is supported:

 -  the peer entry for the server name is used for the TLS setting.

--  the new ``require-client-certs`` specifies if client certificates are required and verified, i.e. like ``cert-required``.
-It defaults to true and is a HA config (vs peer config) parameter.
+-  the new ``require-client-certs`` parameter specifies whether client certificates are required and verified, i.e. like ``cert-required``.
+It defaults to ``true`` and is an HA config (vs. peer config) parameter.

-Kea 2.1.7 adds to a new security feature with the ``restrict-commands`` HA config parameter: when it is configured to ``true`` (default is ``false``) commands which are not used by the hook are rejected.
+Kea 2.1.7 added a new security feature with the ``restrict-commands`` HA config
+parameter: when set to ``true``, commands which are not used by the hook are rejected.
+The default is ``false``.

-Following is an example of HA server pair and Control Agent configuration for ``hot-standby`` with TLS.
+The following is an example of an HA server pair and Control Agent configuration for ``hot-standby`` with TLS.

 Server 1:
 ::